-Response: The proposed development plan proposes to improve the streetscape and strengthen the pedestrian experience through building design, landscape, hardscape, wayfinding, lighting, and connectivity within the existing context north, south, east, and west of the site.
+Response: The development plan proposes to improve the streetscape and strengthen the pedestrian experience through building design, shade canopies, landscape, hardscape, lighting, and connectivity within the existing context.
+The larger massing of each unit is recessed back away from the pedestrian experience.
+The smaller scaled building volume is adjacent to the pedestrian experience to provide complementary human-scale.